LITUATUI/M3UPT/scripts/README.md

-This folder includes shell scripts to update the streams and the EPG.
+This folder includes shell scripts to update the streams URL.